alexandru-dinu/spool/README.md

 # Spool
 [![Tests](https://github.com/alexandru-dinu/spool/actions/workflows/main.yml/badge.svg)](https://github.com/alexandru-dinu/spool/actions/workflows/main.yml)

 *Spool* is a simple, stack-based programming language.
+The name was born from the literal `StackPL`; I then decided to use the `.spl` extension, which sounds like "spool".
 The project is work in progress.

 You can find examples in the [spool](./spool/) directory.
 The source code is in [spool.py](./src/spool.py).